Emilie Béatrice Epaye

-Emilie Béatrice Epaye is Central African politician and educator.
+Emilie Béatrice Epaye is a Central African politician and educator.
 She has been a Government Minister and served in the National Assembly.
 Epaye advocates for better governance, economic development, and civil society freedoms, defends respect for human rights, and promotes national reconciliation.
 In 2015, she won the U.S. State Department's International Women of Courage Award.

 Biography

 Emilie Béatrice Epaye was born about 1956 and trained to be a teacher.
 She has operated a family-run transportation business and engaged in trade.